rkejriw/cse15l-lab-reports/LabReport4.md

 # Lab Report 4

-This Lab Report consists of 6 steps that is Step 4 to Step 9.
+This Lab Report consists of 6 steps that is from Step 4 to Step 9.

 ## Step 4 - Log into ieng6